mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 #### 00:00

 There are many cultural forms in every country, through which we can understand people's life, and histories, and heart.
-“There are many cultural forms” means customs, habits, and the manners, and rituals... many forms.
+“There are many cultural forms” means customs, habits, manners, and rituals... many forms.
 And those forms are not merely forms, because they are just like a mirror, [in] which people's lives are reflected.
 So that's why we have to make every possible effort to understand different cultures: because it is not merely forms, it is the mirror.
 We can see our mind, our life in it.

-So, in the United States, you have already lots of historical background, religious background, and also cultural background.
-Many forms.
+So, in the United States, you have already lots of historical background, religious background, and also cultural background: many forms.
 Through those forms, people understand who you are, what kind of life you have followed.
 So, your cultural forms are very important for us.

 [...]
-What is a mirror in which the essence of man's existence is reflected?
-What is the mirror?
+What is [the] mirror in which the essence of [humanity]'s existence is reflected?
+What is [that] mirror?
 Not only the cultural forms, but we have to understand what is the mirror that the essential nature of human life is reflected in.

-So, Dōgen Zenji [talks about this] in *Shōbōgenzō* – the title is *Kokyo* in Japanese, which means literally “Old Mirror” or “Ancient Mirror”.
+Dōgen Zenji [talks about this] in *Shōbōgenzō* – the title is *Kokyo* in Japanese, which means literally “Old Mirror” or “Ancient Mirror”.
 This is a very interesting chapter.

-I mentioned *mirror* is that which you can see the essential nature of human life reflected in that mirror.
-So that mirror implies kind of vastness, vast expanse of sky, or space, where all sentient beings coexist simultaneously in peace, in silence, in harmony.
+I mentioned *mirror* is that [in] which you can see the essential nature of human life reflected.
+So that mirror implies kind of vastness: vast expanse of sky or space, where all sentient beings coexist simultaneously in peace, in silence, in harmony.
 Plainly speaking, maybe it is called sometimes “the truth”.

-So this is a mirror.
+This is a mirror.
 In other words, “what is a mirror?” means “what is the truth?”

-So how is that mirror exercised?
+So, how is that mirror exercised?
 How does that mirror reflect?
 How do all sentient beings reflect in that mirror?

 #### 05:10